SamuelVanWilson/Free-DIY-ChatAI/README.md

 # Free DIY-ChatAI

 Free DIY-ChatAI is an **easy** to configure AI chatbot templates, allowing you to create chatbots according to your wishes locally on your computer

 ## Features

+This is an example of a website created using my chatbot template -> https://ambathron-chat-ai.vercel.app/

+## Features

 - Easy to configure (UI, models, etc.)